thgmys/SWENG-GithubAPI/README.md

 Navigate to the root folder of the project and from there you can run any of the following.

-Make sure that Python 3.9.7 or later is installed
+Make sure that Python is installed

 Install pip with the following command